reficio/p2-maven-plugin/README.md

 Ufff, that is a mundane, cumbersome, repeatable and stupid activity that may take you a few hours - imagine now that you have to do it multiple times…

-That's where p2-maven plugin comes into play.
+That's where p2-maven-plugin comes into play.
 It solves problems #1, #2, #3 and does all the hard work for you.
 Isn't that just brilliant?
 I think it is... :)

 ## How to use it in 2 minutes?
 Using p2-maven-plugin is really simple.
 I have prepared a quickstart pom.xml file so that you can give it a try right away.
 We're gonna generate a site and expose it using the jetty-maven-plugin.
 This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/quickstart/pom.xml